 There are certain pieces in your wardrobe that you can't help but photograph when wearing, whether it's a bold print, touchable texture, or fun silhouette.
-Sometimes, though, these items look even better in a photo than they do in real life (and, of course, sometimes the opposite happens, as you can't always win).
+Sometimes, though, these items look even better in a photo than they do in real life.
+Of course, sometimes the opposite happens, as you can't always win.
 But today, I want to focus on the former: the photogenic trends people can't stop Instagramming.

 Nineties trends cycle in and out of fashion constantly, and the latest one to experience a resurgence is ripped jeans.
 The jagged texture is eye-catching in photos and adds interest to even the simplest of outfits.

 On Claire: CapricornsStudios top

 Second-skin tops have been trending hard this year and show no signs of slowing down.
 They're a cool alternative to your favorite T-shirt or bodysuit, and a fun print makes an outfit pop.